 For the record, I'm pretty sure that my results on this test are not paranormal.
 It's not because I don't believe in ESP, it's because this particular thing doesn't "feel psychic" to me.
 The closest thing I can liken it to is a stimulus-response memory, only the response precedes the stimulus in this case.
 I'm also pretty suspicious--or perhaps curious--why I would be *this* consistent on this test and have such a large effect size.
 It's usually one or the other with ESP studies.

 In fact, this endeavor has made me even more curious about what is going on here, so I'll continue to do research, both on my own and collaboratively to get a definitive answer.
 I swear it's the most curious thing...

 *For whatever reason many of my own emails he posted are mis-formatted, so you can sometimes only read glyphs and hypertext commands where you should be reading what I actually wrote.
 I'm sure it's just an accident, but if anyone wants an un-butchered copy just let me know as well as knowing where to send the

-emails.
-Note: During July 2014, I went to check on the correspondence, and discovered Blanton had taken it down.
-But no worries, it was archived, so the link is now changed to that one.
+Note: Sometime in July of 2014, I went to check on the correspondence Blanton listed on his website, and discovered Blanton had taken it down.
+But no worries, I found out it was archived, so the link to our correspondence is now changed to that one.